shikokuchuo/mirai/README.md

 address, and distributes tasks to all server processes that are connected into it.

-On the server, run the following from a suitable shell to set up a remote daemon process (here ‘192.168.0.2’ is the network IP address of the client):
+On the server, the `server()` function may be called from a suitable shell (e.g. using Rscript as in the case below) to set up a remote daemon process (here ‘192.168.0.2’ is the network IP address of the client):

-    Rscript --vanilla -e 'mirai::.("tcp://192.168.0.2:5555")'
+    Rscript --vanilla -e 'mirai::server("tcp://192.168.0.2:5555")'

 Network resources can be added and removed as required.
 Tasks are automatically distributed to all available server processes.